tomphp/PhpBook/01-the-development-environment.md

 Once you have Vagrant, VirtualBox and Ansible installed it's time to build a Vagrant configuration.

-It's not hard to build a Vagrant configfile by hand or to build the config automation scripts.
+It's not hard to build a Vagrant config file by hand or to build the config automation scripts.
 However it is a bit tedious, takes some learning and is not really something this book intends to cover.
 Luckily there are some fantastic online tools available which make this process a whole lot easier.
 Since we